MichaelZaniewski/Healthcare-Project/SQL Queries & Results.md

 ### 2) What is the incremental cost of follow-ups compared to initial visits?
 <img width="1228" height="612" alt="Section 3 Q2" src="https://github.com/user-attachments/assets/a54ea14c-2edb-4073-b202-274b97a18f15" />

+- Walkthrough: Each patient’s care pattern was examined to see how much a follow-up visit costs compared to their first visit for the same condition.
+     - The first recorded visit for each condition was treated as the initial visit, and any later ones were counted as follow-ups.
+     - By averaging the total charges for both types of visits, we could measure whether follow-ups tend to cost more or less than the first encounter.
+     - The difference between the two averages represents the incremental cost — showing how expenses change once initial diagnostics, procedures, and setup work are already done.
+     - The analysis also compared how often follow-ups occur versus first visits, revealing which conditions generate the most ongoing care needs.
+     - This approach provides a clear view of how costs evolve throughout a patient’s treatment journey and helps hospitals understand where most long-term care expenses are concentrated.

 - Insights Gained:
+     - In this dataset, followups are cheaper than initial visits across all conditions.
+     - The largest drops are for complex, costly conditions like heart disease, stroke, kidney failure, and cancer.
+While the smallest cost drops are from mild conditions such as migraines, allergies, and anxiety.
+     - The assumption behind this data is that most of the costly procedures (such as cat-scans, X-rays, etc) were done in the initial visit and the follow-up visits are mostly monitoring progress.

 ```
 WITH labeled AS (